ROOT™ Periodontal & Implant Centers

 Patients who have periodontal disease essentially have two options for the type of treatment they can receive: traditional surgery or LANAP surgery.

 Traditional gum surgery typically involves the use of a scalpel to expose the jawbone and roots of the teeth by folding the gums back.
 Once this area is accessible, the debris and tartar are removed.
-If any bone defects are present, bone graft materials are then placed or the bone is reshaped.
+If any bone defects are present, bone graft materials are then placed, or the bone is reshaped.
 Following this, the gums are sutured in place and allowed to heal.

-LANAP surgery performs a similar role of removing diseased tissue and killing bacteria, but it accomplishes this through the use of a laser, and does not require sutures.
+LANAP surgery performs a similar role of removing diseased tissue and killing bacteria, but it accomplishes this through the use of a laser and does not require sutures.
 The laser penetrates beneath the tissue surface and destroys any bacteria, plaque, or infected tissue.
 Once the infected tissue has been removed, your periodontist will use a cleaner to remove the calculus.
-Finally, the laser will seal the area surrounding the tooth, which also warm the stem cells, which in turn develops tissues that form around the root of the tooth.
+Finally, the laser will seal the area surrounding the tooth, which also warms the stem cells, which in turn develop tissues that form around the root of the tooth.
 This process ensures that tissue is not reduced and facilitates the formation of collagen, bone, and new connective tissue.

 Each area that has been infected can typically be treated within 30-45 minutes, which means you will only require one visit to correct this issue.